SMC242/dns-load-balancer/notes.md

 - DNS is traditionally built on UDP but can use TCP

+## Parsing

+- Each segment of a resource record is preceeded by a single byte representing the length of the segment
+  - Example for image.google.com: 5image6google3com

 # TLDs

 - The list of TLDs can be found [here](https://data.iana.org/TLD/tlds-alpha-by-domain.txt)